vasyas/push-rpc/README.md

-A framework for organizing bidirectional client-server communication based on JSON and Websockets.
+A framework for organizing bidirectional client-server communication based on JSON, featuring server-initiated data push.

+Supports multiple pluggable transports:
+- WebSocket
+- Plain TCP
+- REST-like (planned).

-Client establishes Websocket connection to server and then client and server exchange JSON-encoded packets.
+Client establishes connection to server (should be publicly available) and then client and server exchange JSON-encoded packets.

 JSON-packets forms high-level protocol, based on [WAMP](https://wamp-proto.org/).
-Being based on WAMP, Push-RPC protocol doesn't strictly conforms to it.
+Being based on WAMP, protocol doesn't strictly conforms to it.
 Instead it conforms to [OCPP-J RPC Framework](https://ru.scribd.com/document/328580830/OCPP-1-6-JSON-Specification).
-More precisely, Push-RPC protocol is a superset of OCPP-J RPC protocol, with additional PUSH capabilities.
+More precisely, Push-RPC protocol is a superset of OCPP-J RPC protocol, with additional push capabilities.

 Push-RPC allows you to:
 - create client-initiated connections between client and server
 - bi-directionally invoke remote methods on server and client
 - subscribe client for server-side events
-- auto-reconnect with subscription refresh.
+- auto-reconnect with subscription refresh
 - helpers for wrapping communications into handy JS (or TypeScript) objects.

 # Possible Applications